fatimazahraelaaziz/Terraform_Jenkins_EKS/README.md

 ```

 ### Step 3: Configure Terraform Backend
-We'll use the S3 bucket to store Terraform state by creating a `backend.tf` file.
+We'll use the S3 bucket to store Terraform state by creating a [`backend.tf`](https://github.com/fatimazahraelaaziz/backend.tf) file.
 Here's how it works.

-# Step 4: Configure AWS Provider
+### Step 4: Configure AWS Provider
 Since we will be using AWS as a cloud provider, configure Terraform with this information.
-You can find this in the `provider.tf` file [here](#).
+You can find this in the `provider.tf` file [here]((https://github.com/fatimazahraelaaziz/provider.tf)).

-# Step 5: Define Terraform Variables
+### Step 5: Define Terraform Variables
 We will need to declare variables for our setup.
-These are defined in the `variables.tf` file, which you can find [here](#).
+These are defined in the `variables.tf` file, which you can find [here]((https://github.com/fatimazahraelaaziz/variables.tf)).

-Initialize these variables in the `terraform.tfvars` file, found [here](#).
+Initialize these variables in the `terraform.tfvars` file, found [here]((https://github.com/fatimazahraelaaziz/terraform.tfvars)).

-# Step 6: Create Jenkins Server using EC2
+### Step 6: Create Jenkins Server using EC2
 We'll set up the Jenkins server using the latest Amazon Linux 2 image.
-Add the following content to the `server.tf` file, which you can find [here](#).
+Add the following content to the `server.tf` file, which you can find [here](https://github.com/fatimazahraelaaziz/variables.tf).

 In the resource block, the `jenkins-server-setup.sh` script is used to initialize packages on our Jenkins server.
 You can find this script [here](#).

-# Step 7: Configure VPC and Networking
+### Step 7: Configure VPC and Networking
 To set up networking for the EC2 instance, refer to the `vpc.tf` file [here](#).
 This configuration will create:
 - A VPC